 When people are debating on setting off on new ventures, one of the main things holding them back is themselves, and specifically, their fear of failure.
-We’re here today to tell you, though, that failure is good.
-Yep, that’s right; failing can actually be a good thing.
+We’re here today to tell you that failure is good.
+Yep, that’s right; failing can be a good thing.

-When it comes to success, everybody has their own unique idea of what true success is.
+When it comes to success, everybody has a unique idea of what true success is.
 For some people, success is earning six figures a year, running a successful business, living in a big house, driving a fancy car, and wearing a Rolex watch.
-For others, success is simply being truly happy and content in life.
+For others, success is simply being pleased and content in life.

 Whatever your ideas of success may be, for you to succeed, you must first fail, which is why we’re looking at why failure is good.

-From the outside looking in, it’s easy to see somebody else doing well and to perceive their success as effortless and assume that it came easily to them, or that they just got lucky, but we must remember that perception isn’t true reality.
+From the outside looking in, it’s easy to see somebody else doing well and to perceive their success as effortless and assume that it came easily to them or that they just got lucky.
+Still, we must remember that perception isn’t true reality.
 In truth, whether it’s a successful marriage, a big house, a healthy investment portfolio, a thriving business, or true happiness, somewhere along the way, failure will have occurred in some form or another.

 One of the main reasons why failure is deemed so important is because it helps you to re-evaluate what you consider to be truly important.

-Again, whether you’re looking to start your own business, make a relationship success, or get yourself in great physical shape, any failures you encounter along the way will actually be more beneficial than you believe.
+Again, whether you’re looking to start your own business, make a relationship successful, or get yourself in great physical shape, any failures you encounter along the way will be more beneficial than you believe.

 As an example, if you are trying to get that elusive six-pack physique you’ve always wanted finally, this will likely require plenty of hours each week dedicated to going to the gym, buying, prepping, and eating healthy food.

-Now, if you find that you’re struggling to stick to your diet because there are certain foods that you enjoy, or if you can’t find the time to go to the gym because you see your buddies each week, these failures can be deeper rooted than you may believe.
+Now, if you find that you’re struggling to stick to your diet because of certain foods that you enjoy, or if you can’t find the time to go to the gym because you see your buddies each week, these failures can be deeper rooted than you may believe.

 Despite it being a failure, you will likely learn something about yourself from it, which is just one of the many reasons why failure is good.

-Another reason why failure isn’t necessarily a bad thing is because it may help you to take risks which you wouldn’t usually take.
+Another reason why failure isn’t necessarily a bad thing is that it may help you to take risks that you wouldn’t usually take.